Degree structure and studies

 The Master's Programme in Circular Economy is a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

 The programme includes core, advanced specialisation, minor and elective studies as well as a Master's thesis.

 Minor studies, min.
 20 ECTS credits, can be selected from any minor subjects offered by LUT Master's programmes.
 Minor studies in Energy Technology or Industrial Engineering and Management are recommended.

-Elective studies recommended for the programme are e.g. Advanced Course in LCA (7 ECTS credits), Air Pollution Control (6 ECTS credits), Introduction to Business and Sustainability (3 ECTS credits), or Business and Sustainability (6 ECTS credits).
+Elective studies recommended for the programme are e.g. Lifecycle Assessment in Circular Economy (7 ECTS credits), Air Pollution Control (6 ECTS credits), Introduction to Business and Sustainability (3 ECTS credits), or Business and Sustainability (6 ECTS credits).